 Tim Sweeney’s Cryptic Tweet

 Epic CEO Tim Sweeney didn’t let this potential workaround slip by unnoticed.
 In a tweet on New Year’s Eve, he cryptically stated, “Next year on iOS!”
 Sweeney is well aware that Apple is unlikely to reinstate Fortnite on the App Store.
 Instead, he is hinting at the possibility that iPhone users will be able to sideload the game on their devices.

 Initially, some speculated that Apple might cave in to Epic’s demands, especially since blocking sideloading in Europe could be challenging.
 Apple could argue that it is concerned about its customers installing infected apps through sideloading and, therefore, allow Fortnite to return to the App Store.
 However, does that truly sound like something Apple would do?
 It seems more likely that Apple will stand its ground and hope for a favorable outcome in the appeal.
 Such a decision aligns with Apple’s typical approach.

 As we eagerly await the results of the ongoing legal battle, Epic CEO Tim Sweeney’s tweet has sparked hope among Fortnite fans.
 It suggests that the game may find its way back to iOS devices in 2023, giving iPhone users another chance to join in its epic adventures.

-Conclusion: So above is the Epic CEO Sweeney’s cryptic tweet predicts Fortnite’s return to the iPhone this year article.
+Conclusion: So above is the Epic CEO Sweeney Hints at Fortnite’s Comeback on iPhone in 2023 article.
 Hopefully with this article you can help you in life, always follow and read our good articles on the website: Megusta.info